goeattech/interview/README.md

 From the parent tag, the user can find all the tagged dishes and its sub tags.
 I.e. Vietnam tagged Pho and Vietnamese bread, Southeast Asian tagged noodles, Asian tagged rice.
 The relationship between the above parental structure is from right to left following Asia > Southeast Asia > Vietnam.
 When the user types Asian, the result is rice, noodles, Vietnamese bread, noodles.
 Southeast Asia is noodles, bread, pho.
 And Vietnam is Vietnamese bread, pho.

-The task is implement an application that meets the above requirements.
+This task is implement the application as either a command line application or web application that meets the above requirements.

 #### Acceptance criteria